Daniel Galván scandal: Mohammed VI's response

-The first reaction of the monarch came on the evening of Saturday 3 August, 4 days after the release of Daniel Galvan.
+The first reaction of the monarch came on the evening of Saturday 3 August, 4 days after the release of Daniel Galván.
 He first published a communiqué read in the evening news of state media.
-He denied being aware of the gravity of the crimes committed of Daniel Galvan.
-On Sunday 4 August, the palace cabinet released another statement in which they declare that the pardon for Galvan has been revoked.
+He denied being aware of the gravity of the crimes committed of Daniel Galván.
+On Sunday 4 August, the palace cabinet released another statement in which they declare that the pardon for Galván has been revoked.
 On Tuesday 5 August, the alleged families of the victims were summoned to the palace where they were filmed being greeted and hugged by Mohammed VI.

-On Tuesday, Morocco through its Ministry of Justice, issued an international arrest warrant against Daniel Galvan.
+On Tuesday, Morocco through its Ministry of Justice, issued an international arrest warrant against Daniel Galván.